Household Garbage Collection

 Customers with Physical Impairments

 Backyard service is provided to qualified disabled and elderly customers when there is no one in the home physically able to place trash and recycling containers curbside.
-Please call 252-399-2485 to schedule an appointment with a crew supervisor to file an application for backyard service.
+Please call 252-399-3429 to schedule an appointment to file an application for backyard service.
 Medical certification may be required.
 Please continue to place materials at the curb until you receive notification of your approval for this service.

 Residents must provide their own containers for yard waste (compost).
-Rollout containers are not required, but are encouraged and are available for purchase.
-Please call 252-399-2485 for details.
+Roll-out containers are not required, but are encouraged and are available for purchase.
+Please call 252-399-2424 for details.

 - Yard waste should be placed in bags, sheets, or containers with handles.